 AP Impact: Right-to-know laws often ignored

-Sharma's only consolation lies in a new law that gives him the right to know what will happen to the local mayor charged with his wife's murder.
+Sharma's only hope lies in a new law that gives him the right to know what is happening in the investigation of his wife's death.
+Most of all, he wants to know what will happen to the village mayor, now in jail on murder charges.

 He talks quietly, under his breath, because his two young sons still think their mother is sick in the hospital and will come home.
-He pats a tidy stack of government documents, under the watchful gaze of Hindu gods from pictures on the wall.
+He pats a tidy stack of government documents perched on a table, under the gaze of Hindu gods from pictures on the wall.